jmcerrejon/PiKISS/README.md

 Honestly, I just want everything to work without having to fight with the command line.
 The project has grown a lot, and the games I own and had hosted on the internet, can't be there because of *Copyright*.
 I don't understand how a game that is older than 15 years old in some cases, has these so restrictive laws in some countries.
 Someone should do something about it.

-**My solution to keep this project working is the following**: If you have copies saved for your use in the cloud with some service that allows direct download, copy those links in the file ``` res/magic-air-copy-pikiss.txt ```.
-You have an example of the order they should follow in *res/magic-air-copy-pikiss.example*. *PiKISS* will read the links in that file and install it for you when is required.
-Compatible and tested hosters: *dropbox.com, archive.org*.
+**My solution to keep this project working is the following**: If you have copies saved for your use, just copy those links/paths in a file at ``` res/magic-air-copy-pikiss.txt ```.
+You have an example of this file with instrucctions at [./res/magic-air-copy-pikiss.example](./res/magic-air-copy-pikiss.example). *PiKISS* will read the links/files/directories in that file and install it for you when is required.
+Compatible and tested hosters: *dropbox.com, archive.org, anonfiles.com, pcloud.com*.

 You can share this file *magic-air-copy-pikiss.txt* with your brother/sister if you paid half price for the game and if the laws of your country allow it.